EddieStn/liquid-smoke/README.md

 # Testing

+## Lighthouse
+* Desktop before and after

+* Mobile before and after

+## Validation
+* HTML
+* CSS
+* JShint
+* pep8online

+## Automated testing TDD
 - To create automated tests, I had to comment out the postgres DATABASE_URL as I don't have permissions to create TDD, so used the django default database, sqlite3, for testing

+## Manual testing
 - Testing checkout functionality with coupons expired/invalid/active to be rendered in the order_details view, then deleted from the session

+## Responsive

+### No problems found when building the app and manually checking for responsiveness with chrome dev tools

+To generate a multi device mockup I used [Techsini](https://techsini.com/multi-mockup/index.php) To ensure my website is fully responsive I used [responsivedesignchecker](https://responsivedesignchecker.com/)

+* Mobile
+* Tablet
+* Laptop
+* Desktop

 # Bugs

 ### Checkout